Someone’s late for a meeting.

 If we’re at home, we’d probably watch Netflix.

 That’s not going to cut it.
-Instead, we check our phone.
+Instead, we check social media on our phone hoping to ease our boredom.

 Or create yet another Instagram story about how boring work is (trust me…we know!)

 Uh…productive people can do better.
-Here are some tips help us improve ourselves, our relationship with colleagues and even our work.
+Your precious time shouldn’t be wasted.
+Add these tips to your to-do list to improve yourself, your relationship with colleagues and even your work.

 Take a look.